dmacguigan/gdiPipeline/README.md

 BPPCtlTemplate(wd)

 # STEP 2
-# using a text editor, modify parameters like burnin, samplefreq, and/or nsample parameters in the ctlTemplate.ctl file if necessary before proceeding
+# Using a text editor, modify parameters like burnin, samplefreq, and/or nsample parameters
+# in the ctlTemplate.ctl file if necessary before proceeding.
+You may also want to specify
-# may also want to specify finetune values based on preliminary runs if mixing/convergence is an issue
+# specify finetune values based on preliminary runs if mixing/convergence is an issue.

 # STEP 3
 # create directories and files for BPP runs